Implement password hash synchronization with Microsoft Entra Connect Sync

-- Encrypts the AES symmetric key using the tenant's Azure AD Domain Services public key.
+- Encrypts the AES symmetric key using the tenant's Microsoft Entra Domain Services public key.

-- Azure AD Connect transmits the encrypted AES symmetric key, the encrypted data structure containing the password hashes, and the initialization vector to Azure AD.
+- Microsoft Entra Connect transmits the encrypted AES symmetric key, the encrypted data structure containing the password hashes, and the initialization vector to Microsoft Entra ID.

-- Azure AD stores the encrypted AES symmetric key, the encrypted data structure, and the initialization vector for the user.
+- Microsoft Entra ID stores the encrypted AES symmetric key, the encrypted data structure, and the initialization vector for the user.

-- Azure AD pushes the encrypted AES symmetric key, the encrypted data structure, and the initialization vector using an internal synchronization mechanism over an encrypted HTTP session to Azure AD Domain Services.
+- Microsoft Entra ID pushes the encrypted AES symmetric key, the encrypted data structure, and the initialization vector using an internal synchronization mechanism over an encrypted HTTP session to Microsoft Entra Domain Services.

-- Azure AD Domain Services retrieves the private key for the tenant's instance from Azure Key vault.
+- Microsoft Entra Domain Services retrieves the private key for the tenant's instance from Azure Key vault.

-- For each encrypted set of data (representing a single user's password change), Azure AD Domain Services then performs the following steps:
+- For each encrypted set of data (representing a single user's password change), Microsoft Entra Domain Services then performs the following steps: